What Is The IRS Form 3520?

 As an additional (if rarely-applicable rule), multiple gifts or inheritances received in a single year should be aggregated (for purposes of testing where the USD $100,000+ threshold has been exceeded) if you know or have reason to know that the source of those gifts or inheritances (foreign person(s) and/or foreign estate(s)) are related to one another, or one is acting as a nominee or intermediary for the other.

-What Is a Gift From a Foreign Person?
+What Is A Gift From A Foreign Person?

 Many people fail to recognize foreign gifts for what they are.
 For example, many countries have a ‘pre-inheritance’ system in which one person (such as a parent) transfers assets while still living, to a relative (such as a child) who would inherit from them after death.
 Such a transfer is made without receiving anything of value in return from the recipient.